Four Films That Will Help You Write Your Novel 5-Week Zoom Class, Starts February 9th, 2023

 Whether you are in the early stages of drafting, such as working on an in-depth outline, or you are revising a completed manuscript for clarity, coherence, and depth of character development, dissecting the works of four master storytellers can assist in making your own stories snap together in myriad, illuminating ways.

 Class will meet on Thursday nights on Zoom for discussion.
 At each meeting, the instructor will provide questions to guide your viewing of each film.
 Students will then view the film and take notes on their own time.
 The Zoom sessions will be recorded, and can be made available for students unable to attend live.

 Students will leave the workshop with drafts or outlines that are more developed and coherent.
 From week to week, Samantha will provide questions that students can answer informally while viewing, including some asking how the film/storytelling elements may have helped them see their own work more clearly and/or develop certain aspects further.

-- THE SHAPE OF WATER (2017), written and directed by Guillermo del Toro (dialogue, plotting, characterization)
+- FISH TANK (2009), written and directed by Andrea Anders (dialogue, characterization)